 WK: Body Movers #822

+Ninety-three tracks lands at about five hours.
+The right length for the long-form Friday-evening rotation that runs from dinner-prep into the late-evening kitchen-cleanup.
 Built for the friend group’s standing tradition.
 The body-movers edition that the audience specifically requested.
-Sequenced for the floor-fillers-first methodology — the rotation commits to the dance-pop-rotation peaks across the front-half, then earns the right to pull toward the moody-anchor deep-cuts in the back-half.
-The format’s peak edition.
+Sequenced for the floor-fillers-first methodology — the rotation commits to the dance-pop peaks across the front half, then earns the right to pull toward the moody anchor deep-cuts in the back half.
 Two hours from zero to dancing, three hours of staying there.
-The floor-fillers-first methodology is the rotation’s structural commitment — the playlist’s working-utility is bounded by the body-movers sub-format’s specific energy-arc methodology rather than the standard-edition’s broader cross-genre working-rotation framing, and the rotation’s choice to honor the floor-fillers-first working-utility framing is the methodological commitment of the body-movers sub-format series.

 View the full playlist on YouTube →